-It is fitting and right that firefighters, who put their lives at risk daily for the public, should be given the proper respect upon their passing.
-A large part of this respect includes fire department traditions, which play an important role in honoring firefighters who have passed.
-Full military-style honors are accorded to those heroes who die in the line of duty.
+Firefighter funerals and memorial services are ripe with tradition.
+These traditions are designed to give the proper respect upon the passing of our local heroes who put their lives at risk daily for the public.
+Fire department customs play an important role in honoring firefighters who have passed.
+Full military-style honors are accorded to those who die in the line of duty.

-Our purpose is to present an overview of fire department funeral service traditions.
-It isn’t necessary for us to re-create the detailed guides and procedural manuals for firefighter funerals that are available online; instead, we will point our readers to the best of those.
+Our purpose is to present an overview of fire department traditions relating to firefighter funerals and memorial services.
+It isn’t necessary for us to re-create the detailed guides and procedural manuals for firefighter funerals that are available online; instead, we will point our readers to the best resources for information on firefighter funerals.
 The information presented here is intended to be helpful to the firefighter’s family, friends, and fire department.

 Although individual fire departments tend to have their own ways of doing things, there are many points of agreement on how to properly memorialize a fallen firefighter.
 For example, a “Last Alarm Service” might call for tolling the bell three times, or for tolling the bell in three sets of fives.
-What everyone seems to agree upon, however, is that a bell service is an appropriate part of a firefighter’s memorial.
+What everyone seems to agree upon, however, is that a bell service is an appropriate part of firefight funerals and memorial services.
 A “Placing of the Glove” service, in which department members remove their right gloves and place them on the casket, is less common.

-The starting point for planning a firefighter’s memorial service is the final wishes of the firefighter, if they are known.
-Fire departments that plan ahead for these occasions (hoping of course these plans will never be needed) are wise to ask each firefighter to write down exactly what is desired at a memorial.
-This can include choice of music, pallbearers, clergy, interment, and any other details the firefighter cares to designate.
+The starting point for planning a firefighter’s memorial service is the final wishes of the firefighter if they are known.
+Fire departments that plan ahead for these occasions (hoping, of course, these plans will never be needed) are wise to ask each firefighter to write down exactly what is desired at a memorial.
+This can include the choice of music, pallbearers, clergy, interment, and any other details the firefighter cares to designate.

 Next, after the firefighter’s directives, the family must be consulted.
 Their wishes outweigh the traditions of the fire department, so while the fire department’s family liaison should present all the options, the family can select only those elements of the service they wish to have included.
 For example, tradition might call for an honor guard to stand watch at the casket during the wake or viewing; the family may decline for any reason.
 They should fully understand the options presented but not be pressured into including a tradition simply because the department (or the chief) wants it, or “the public expects it.”